 Solid State Devices

-A solid-state device is an electrical component or system that's based entirely on a semiconductor.
+A solid-state device is an electrical component or system that's based largely or entirely on a semiconductor.
 The phrase became more prevalent in the late 50s when vacuum tube technology was getting phased out and replaced with transistors and semiconductor diodes.

 Scientists discovered that electrons have the uncanny ability to form a barrier on the surface of certain semiconductor crystals such as silicon, germanium, gallium, and arsenide under the right conditions.
 By manipulating this barrier, they were able to control the flow of current through the crystal, which then allowed them to build a gadget (solid-state device) that could perform the electrical operations that were previously done by vacuum tubes.

 They later named this device “transistor” – a combination of the words “transfer” and “resistor” (although some sources suggest the origin was a combination of “transductance” and “varistor”).
 Transistors are semiconductor devices used for generating, controlling, and amplifying electrical signals.
 They’re used in detectors, modulators, oscillators, and virtually any electronic apparatus you can think of.
 Engineers later applied ideas from solid state devices to build other components such as capacitors and resistors.

 The use of solid-state devices in building electronic components proved to be less expensive, more reliable, smaller, and sturdier compared to their vacuum tube predecessors.
 Since electrical circuits could now be made smaller than ever, the hardest part became figuring out the awkward wiring between the various components.

 Modern-day applications of solid-state devices include Light-Emitting Diodes (LEDs), Integrated Circuits (ICs) and even solar cells.
 Semiconductors are at the heart of these technologies and have become the “nerve cells” of the digital age.